CompassSecurity/SAMLRaider/README.md

 ### Run SAML Raider inside Eclipse

 To start the Extension directly from Eclipse, import the Repository into Eclipse.
+You can directly import a existing Maven Project.
 Note that the Eclipse Maven Plugin `m2e` is required.
+This is included in the latest "Eclipse IDE for Java Developers ".

 Place the Burp Suite JAR file into the `lib` folder and add the Burp JAR as a Library in the Eclipse Project (`Properties` → `Build Path` → `Libraries`).